cityofaustin/Residential-Permitting/_projects/1-general-process/define.md

 * Moving or adding a plumbing utility,
 * Or installing a new hot water heater.

 Your contractor is responsible for getting the required permits if you are installing or replacing a hot water heater.
+Although contractors are required to get permits for their work, it is up to you to make sure those permits are obtained.

 ### Tree permits